medi005/medi005/README.md

 - 👋 Hi, I’m ISMAIL Ahmed Abbas, I live in Côte d'Ivoire.
-- 👀 I’m interested in by web devellopement
+- 👀 I’m interested in by web developement
 - 🌱 I’m currently learning Javascript and PHP
 - 💞️ I’m looking to collaborate on web site project
 - 📫 How to reach me by mail : ahmedismai57@gmail.com and my github.